Child and Youth Care

 Professional Child and Youth Care: Theory and Practice

-This course integrates theory and practice of child and youth care (CYC) by focusing on theoretical perspectives of change and their associated goals, strategies and techniques.
-Issues and techniques in assessment, case planning, and intervention will be examined.
-Practical models for case consultation, presentation and evaluation will be presented.
-Students will demonstrate competence in these real or simulated professional practice areas, and analyze the relationship between professional knowledge, skills, values and styles.
+This course integrates theory and practice of child and youth care (CYC) by focusing on theoretical perspectives of change and their associated goals, strategies, and techniques.
+Issues and techniques in assessment, case planning, and intervention will be critically examined for their effectiveness and ethical use in support of decolonization, equity, and social justice in CYC.
+Practical models for case planning, presentation, and evaluation will be presented.
+Students will demonstrate competence in these real or simulated professional practice areas, and analyze the relationship between professional knowledge, skills, values, and styles.

 CYCC 3621

 This course examines current issues of risk in the lives of children and youth.
-Students will analyze areas of practice using theoretical frameworks explored in CYCC 3520 and will develop interventions appropriate to the risk issue.
+Students will analyze areas of practice using theoretical frameworks relevant to CYC practice and will develop interventions appropriate to the risk issue.
 Students will demonstrate competence in real or simulated examples of risk situations using professional knowledge, skills, values and styles.

 CYCC 4410